Michael4170/PVEF-Core/Mission-Making.md

 }
 ```

 Path B is ~20 base placements of work.
-The tier prefabs in §4 are what make that a day rather than a week.
+The tier prefabs in §4 — and copying from Arland, §1b — are what make that a day rather than a week.

 ---